← Back to Fitley

 12. Contact and complaints

-If you have questions or concerns about how we handle your fitness data, please contact us at fin@getfitley.com.
+If you have questions or concerns about how we handle your fitness and nutrition data, please contact us at fin@getfitley.com.

 You also have the right to lodge a complaint with the Information Commissioner’s Office (ICO) at ico.org.uk/make-a-complaint or by calling 0303 123 1113.